loksland/choppy/README.md

 Variables:
 - **alt**
-If the description area hasn't got variables then the text will be assumed as alt text.
+If the comment area hasn't got variables then the text will be assumed as alt text.
 - **cropToBounds**
 If true then the output image dimensions will be informed by the bounds of the layer comp rather than the PSD dimensions.